How

 Problem to solve

-Synthesising user insights into user journeys and comprehensive data visuals is a way to present various user needs to stakeholders involved in the discovery process.
+Synthesising user insights into user journeys and comprehensive data visuals is a way to present various user needs in the discovery process.
+I actually tend to avoid personas, as I belive they may cause bias.
+Rather, there may be a target group or a achetype that I'd present.

 Having the stakeholder team involved in these steps and engaged in the research is key to reaching alingment and a shared understanding 💡.